 If you know of other places to see live nativities around Atlanta, please post a comment.
 Don’t forget to wear warm clothes.

 All of these activities are held outside and free unless otherwise noted.

-NOTE: We are updating for 2018 as we get notice.
+NOTE: We are still updating for 2019 as we get notice.
 If you see an error please don’t hesitate to reach out and tell us!

 Then the Grinch thought of something he hadn’t before!
 Maybe Christmas, he thought, doesn’t come from a store.
 Maybe Christmas perhaps means a little bit more.